fsmatheaugsburg-team/markdown-static-site-generator/README.md

 Please refer to [the tutorial](tutorial.md) for more details on usage.

+## TODO

+Things that are not implemented yet, but will be included at some point...

+ - Enable password / ipbased protection (local and global, ideally) (could be done via plugin?)
+ - global / local blacklist for files (i.e. don't render `README.md` for specific folders);
+ - enable user supplied plugins (i.e. load everything in `/source/plugins` as php code)
+ - Tell the browser about themes ([source](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link#Providing_alternative_stylesheets))
+ - Implement a way to embed a theme switcher i.e. `{{theme}}=light` which evaluates to `/css/current_theme?theme=light`

 ## `config.json` format

  - `routes` define all your routes, keys are absolute paths (on the target blog), settings are: